3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 Volumetric data can be encoded as 3d images that consist of voxels.
 Each \<image3d> element is assumed to represent a unit cube from which data can be sampled at any point.
 Volumetric images can be embedded inside a 3MF file using groups of PNG images that represent a stack of images.

-All image3dsheets within an image3d MUST have the same number of rows and columns that is specified in the rowcount and columncount-attributes, respecitvely. rowcount, columncount and sheetcount MUST not exceed 1024^3, each.
+All image3dsheets within an image3d MUST have the same number of rows and columns that is specified in the rowcount and columncount-attributes, respectively. rowcount, columncount and sheetcount MUST not exceed 1024^3, each.
 The total number of voxels MUST be limited by 1024^5.
 There MUST be exactly sheetcount \<image3dsheet>-elements under \<image3d> that are implicitly ordered starting with index 0.

 Image3D objects, and thus the underlying \<image3dsheet> elements, MUST follow one of the input pixel layouts shown in the table below.
-All image3dsheets within an image3d MUST have the same input pixel layouts, and each channel MUST have the same bit-depth accross all image3dsheets.
+All image3dsheets within an image3d MUST have the same input pixel layouts, and each channel MUST have the same bit-depth across all image3dsheets.

 The following table shows the logical interpretation of sampling the "R", "G", "B" or "A"-channel depending on the input pixel layouts.
-The meaning of symbols is as follows: R – red, G – green, B – blue, A – alpha, Y – grayscale.
+The meaning of symbols is as follows: R – red, G – green, B – blue, A – alpha, Y – greyscale.

 | Input pixel layout | | | | | |
 | --- | --- | --- | --- | --- | --- |